SciMed/style-guide/samples/specs/full_description.md

 # GOOD
 describe Foo do
-  describe "#hello" do
+  describe '#hello' do
-    context "when an argument is passed in" do it "returns a string with the argument interpolated" do expect(subject.hello('SciMed')).to eql 'Hello, SciMed.'
+    context 'when an argument is passed in' do it 'returns a string with the argument interpolated' do expect(subject.hello('SciMed')).to eql 'Hello, SciMed.'
       end
     end
-    context "when no arguments are passed in" do it "returns 'hello'" do
+    context 'when no arguments are passed in' do it "returns 'hello'" do
         expect(subject.hello).to eql 'Hello.'
       end